Why you should purchase Title Insurance

 Two different policies exist 1) an owner’s policy and 2) a loan policy.
 The owner’s policy will protect the buyer from any defects that may arise.
 This policy will protect the owner and their heirs for as long as they own the property.

 Whereas the lender’s policy will protect the lender from any defects in the title.
 This later policy will protect the lender for as long as a mortgage exists on the property.

 How much does it cost?

 In Florida, the buyer usually pays title insurance.
 The cost is not very much.
-The party responsible for paying the insurance will actually vary from county.
+The party responsible for paying the insurance will actually vary from the county.
 Often the seller will pay for the owner’s policy, & the buyer may pay for the lender’s insurance.

 Contact an Experienced Real Estate Attorney

-We always suggest to consult an experienced Real Estate Attorney when purchasing a home.
+We always suggest consulting an experienced Real Estate Attorney when purchasing a home.
 Our firm has been helping clients buy properties for over 30 years.
 If you or a loved one is buying a property, call us for a free consultation.
 Contact us today at 772-589-5500 (Sebastian Office) or 772-774-7771 (Vero Beach Office).
 Click here to submit an online Free Case Evaluation.